Good points

 The American Water Spaniel is believed to have originated through the crossing of an Irish Water Spaniel with a smaller spaniel breed and/or with a Curly-coated Retriever.

-In some parts of America it is still known as the Boykin Spaniel, after Whit Boykin, one of the pioneers of the breed in Boykin, South Carolina.
+In some parts of America this spaniel is still known as the Boykin Spaniel, after Whit Boykin, one of the pioneers of the breed in Boykin, South Carolina.
 It was recognized by the American Kennel Club in 1940 and has recently become recognized In the United Kingdom.

 SHOW STANDARD